Healthy recopies

 Instructions

-1 Wash and slice the apple, slice the banana and add to the jug with spinach and water.
+the banana and add to the jug with spinach and water.

-2 Blend everything together until smooth – it shouldn’t take longer than 3 minutes.
+smooth – it shouldn’t take longer than 3 minutes.
 Drink right away

 Nutrition Facts